CKI-project/meta/reporting_design.md

 * "kernel.config" - the used kernel configuration
 * "build.log" - diagnostics output of the building stage
 * "build.report" - report text, as described above
-* "build.done" - empty file, created only if build stage succeeded
+* "build.result" - stage result status, as described above

-#### Exit status
-Zero on success, one if "build.done" is missing, two and greater if other failure occurred.

 Run
 ---